subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Handler`) for Avalanche.
 Since Avalanche's C-chain is built on Ethereum's EVM, we can use the core Ethereum framework to index it.
 :::

-The Project Manifest (`project.yaml`) file works as an entry point to your Avalanche project.
+The Project Manifest (`project.ts`) file works as an entry point to your Avalanche project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Avalanche, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/avalanche.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/avalanche.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function